-No changes on socioeconomics are anticipated due to manufacturing the new products.
+No changes in socioeconomic measures are anticipated due to manufacturing the new products.
 The Agency does not anticipate any impacts on employment revenue, or taxes because the new products are intended to replace similar tobacco products currently manufactured at the facility.

-Manufacturing the new products would not disproportionately impact minority populations because only nine percent of the population within a three-mile radius of the manufacturing facility is minority per 2010 U.S. Census and American Community Survey data.
+Manufacturing the new products would not disproportionately impact minority populations, because only 9% of the population within a three-mile radius of the manufacturing facility is minority per 2010 U.S. Census and American Community Survey data.
 In addition, the facility is not located in an Indian reservation.